Dying to Divorce: Synopsis

 Ipek is part of a group of activists fighting to protect Turkish women against abuse and murder, by putting violent men behind bars.
 As femicides soar and Turkish society starts to fall apart, Ipek and her clients risk everything for their freedom.

 More than one in three Turkish women have experienced domestic violence and the number of femicides is rising.
 But some Turkish women are fighting back.
 Ipek Bozkurt, a courageous lawyer, is determined to challenge this misogynistic trend by putting abusive men behind bars.

 Reception

 On Rotten Tomatoes, the documentary holds an approval rating of 100% based on 7 reviews, with an average rating of 7.5/10.

+It's won several awards including two UK BAFTAs.